NuevoFoundation/workshops/content/english/csharp-basics/comments.md

 ## Play with Comments

-<a class="my-2 mx-4 btn btn-info" href="https://replit.com/@nuevofoundation/CSharpBasicsHelloWorld" target="_blank">Launch Replit</a>
+In the .NET Fiddle frame below, add a single line comment and a multi-line comment to your program.

-Add a single line comment and a multi-line comment to your program.
+<iframe width="100%" height="475" src="https://dotnetfiddle.net/Widget/TTAhVm" frameborder="0"></iframe>

 {{% notice tip %}}